camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/manage-connector-templates.md

 <!--
 ## Reusing existing runtimes

-Not only can you create new Connector templates to bind to a job worker topic or a custom Connector SDK function, but you can also reuse [existing connector runtimes](/components/integration-framework/connectors/out-of-the-box-connectors/available-connectors-overview.md).
+Not only can you create new Connector templates to bind to a job worker topic or a custom Connector function you've created using the Connector SDK, but you can also reuse [existing connector runtimes](/components/integration-framework/connectors/out-of-the-box-connectors/available-connectors-overview.md).
 For instance, if you add the following property and bind it to `zeebe:taskDefinition:type`, you can reuse the HTTP JSON runtime and write a prefilled Connector template to call an API easily.

 ```json
 {